-Actua is Canada's largest science, technology, engineering and mathematics (STEM) outreach organization representing a growing network of 40 university and college based member programs.
-Each year 300,000 young Canadians in over 500 communities nationwide are inspired through hands-on educational workshops, camps and community outreach initiatives.
-Actua focuses on the engagement of underrepresented youth through specialized programs for Indigenous youth, girls and young women, at-risk youth and youth living in Northern and remote communities.
+Actua is a leading Canadian organization unlocking the infinite potential of youth through science, technology, engineering and mathematics (STEM).
+Together with a national network of more than 40 universities and colleges, Actua annually engages 350,000 youth in 500 communities nationwide in transformational STEM learning programs that build critical employability skills and confidence.
+Actua focuses on engaging underrepresented youth through specialized programs for Indigenous youth, girls and young women, Black youth, at-risk youth, and youth living in Northern and remote communities.